 Although the ancient Egyptians and Romans used lavender as a perfume, the fragrance didn’t really take off until it was used to scent leather gloves in Provençe, France, in the early 1700s.
 It just so happened that ladies who wore leather gloves scented with French lavender tended to avoid the bubonic plague, the evil sickness taking Europe by storm at the time.
 Lavender’s ability to ward off the plague helped it take on a new lot of fantastical associations throughout medieval Europe.
 Here are a few:

 - women were presented with bouquets of lavender during childbirth to bring courage and strength (we should bring this one back!)

 - using dried lavender sprigs between the bed sheets keep a couple happy and quarrel free

 - using lavender bouquets throughout the house will protect the family and repel evil spirits

 Today we have the scientific evidence backing lavender’s many medicinal qualities.
 Lavender is an excellent antiseptic, antibacterial, and anti-inflammatory- which can be attributed to its ability to repel the plague, heal wounds, and prevent infection.
 Then there’s that sweet scent.
 When used in aromatherapy, lavender oil’s calming fragrance can relieve stress and headaches, and can help one reach blissful slumber.
 (Perhaps this is the magic to keeping couples from quarreling!).
 One final and little known fact about lavender- it’s also used in cooking!
 From tea scones, to lemonade and bourbon mixers, the sweet herb is also useful as a culinary treat!
 Visit our Pinterest Board for some fun lavender recipes!

 Grace your life with illustrious lavender!
-Check out our Eau de Provence collection.
+Shop our Lavender Collection.